kopchik/catstorm/README.md

 catstorm
 ========

-Yet another attempt to make my own programming language.
+Catstorm is my another attempt to make my own programming language.
+It should be as easy as python, but more feature- rich, expression-oriented and with hope to have a good FFI (foreign function interface).

 Design Goals